 Society and Culture

-You need to understand that Punjabi language holds its origin from the ancient language of Sanskrit.
+Punjabi language holds its origin from the ancient language of Sanskrit.
 It is similar to that of the many Indo-Aryan languages that hold the same origin.
-There are many dialects that associate with the Punjabi language.
-However, the dialects that remain associated with the language holds the affair degree of similarity to one another.
+There are many dialects that are associated with the Punjabi language.
+However, the dialects that remain associated with the language holds a fair degree of similarity to one another.
 Every speaker can easily grasp the other dialects.
 Some of the major dialects spoken in Punjab include Majhi, Pwadhi, Malwi and Doabi.
 The most important dialect of the state is Majhi.
 More than ninety three percent of individuals who speak Punjabi as their first language reside in Pakistan and India.
 There can be no second thought to the fact that it indeed is also one of the widely spoken native languages in Pakistan.
 The western Punjabi dialects include Riasti, Shah Puri, Pahari, Pothohari, Multani and Derawali.

-The different modes of transport are cycle-rickshaws, buses, taxis and auto-rickshaws.
-The aforementioned modes of transportation have indeed proved to be of immense help for the people residing in India.
+The different modes of transport such as cycle-rickshaws, buses, taxis and auto-rickshaws have indeed proved to be of immense help for the people residing in the state.
 Tourists can also benefit to a great extent by enjoying perfect accessibility to different parts of the state.
 The main mode of transportation that a majority of all individuals resort to includes railways and roadways.
 If you are interested in travelling from one particular city to the other, there can be no better option as compared to trains.
 Almost every major and small city of the state is connected through railways.
 There is also an international airport in Amritsar and few domestic airports which connects the state to other cities.

 Blogs about Punjab